-Students are expected to successfully complete four courses (12 credits hours) of their choice from among courses in the CAS or CBE.
+Students are expected to successfully complete four courses (12 credits hours) of their choice.

-MINOR IN GRAPHIC DESIGN (21 CREDIT HOURS)
+MINOR IN DESIGN - CONCENTRATION GRAPHIC DESIGN(21 CREDIT HOURS)

-The graphic design minor provides students with the tools necessary to compete creatively in the graphic design world.
+A minor in the graphic design concentration provides students with the tools necessary to compete creatively in the graphic design world.
 The classes taught are designed to prepare students for real world situations.
 Students will develop basic skills that meet international graphic design standards.